-The grant date fair value of the awards is recognized as compensation expense over the relevant vesting periods, with a corresponding adjustment to non-controlling interest.
-The grant value was determined based on independent valuation of the subsidiary shares close to the grant date.
-The valuation incorporated a discounted cash flow analysis combined with a market-based approach to determine the fair value of the subsidiary equity.
-Share-based compensation expense related to stock options granted under the Subsidiary Equity Plan was \$43, \$28 and \$8 for the years ended December 31, 2018, 2017 and 2016, respectively.
+The grant-date fair value of the awards is recognized as compensation expense over the relevant vesting periods, with a corresponding adjustment to noncontrolling interests.
+The grant value was determined based on independent valuation of the subsidiary shares.
+The following table represents stock options and restricted stock awards activity during the years ended December 31, 2018, 2017 and 2016: